ELY3M/wX---modded-by-ELY-M/README.md

 #
 ## DONE!
 ====================================
-Special Weather Statements Polygons are working but the texts do not match up with the polygons for ex: you will see text for WY on polygon in LA.
+Special Weather Statements Polygons are working!
+I had to create a list for SPS same way as how spotters are done in wX.  you should see matching texts for sps polygons now.
 added hail icons and text for showing hail sizes on radar, still testing
 added backup urls in getRadarStatus function.
 show MPD text within text is done and working.